astrolabe9698/astrolabe/README.md

 - Always `set.seed()` for reproducibility
 - Use `n_cores` to parallelize (defaults to `detectCores()-1`)
 - Plot layouts: `"kk"`, `"fr"`, `"sugiyama"`
 - Mixed data types are handled automatically (numeric/factors)
+- Use `always_predictios` to set as predictor a variable that can never be an outcome (for example time in a longitudinal dataset)

 ---